beginaid/ComplexNMF/README.md

 Arguments:
 1. Path to the spectrogram file made by ndarray.
 2. The number of overall iterations.
-3. Path to the initial values of basis matrix
+3. Path to the initial values of the basis matrix
-4. Threshold of the error (optional)
+4. A threshold of the error (optional)

 Return: